resurfaceio/azure-eh/README.md

 docker run -d --name azure-eh --env-file .env azure-eh-consumer:1.0.1
 ```

 - Use your API as you always do.
-Go to the [API Explorer](https://resurface.io/docs#api-explorer) of your Resurface instance and verify that API Calls are being captured.
+- Go to the web UI for your Graylog API Security instance and verify that API Calls are being captured.

 ## Running on AKS